godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instantly moves an object to a new position
+Instantly moves an object to a new position.

 **Parameters**

 * *object*\ : Global ID of the object to move
-* *target*\ : Global ID of the target object to use as the destination
+* *target*\ : Global ID of the object to use as the destination coordinates
+  for ``object``

 ``teleport_pos object x y`` `API-Doc </api/TeleportPosCommand.html>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instantly moves an object to the specified position
+Instantly moves an object to the specified (absolute) coordinates.

 **Parameters**